asyncth/activitymemes/README.md

 PostgreSQL connection URI, replace values of `token_rsa_public_key_pem_filepath` and `token_rsa_private_key_pem_filepath` with filepaths to public and private key files respectively.
-Please note that values of `scheme` and `domain` fields currently should not be changed.
+Please note that value of `scheme` field currently should not be changed.
 6. Start `./target/release/activitymemes`.

 In the future, much of this will be automated.